wxwang0104/Quantized_ResNet/README.md

 # Quantized_ResNet
 This repo is an implementation of quantized CNN for both weights (1-bit compression) and feature maps (2-bit compression) using Pytorch framework.

-Deep CNNs for classification and object detection take large stoarge space and computational cost.
+Deep CNNs for classification and object detection take large storage space and computational cost.
 By quantizing the weight kernel and feature maps to low-bit representation, the storage space can be decreased to a large degree.
 At the same time bitwise operation can be much faster than float operation.
 Both problems can be solved in deep CNN.

 To train a highly compressed deep CNN (1-bit convolutional kernels and 2-bit feature maps), by the script:
 ```